Jomy10/photobooth/README.md

 # Configuration

 The `PH_CONFIG` environment variable can be set to point to a config file (yaml).
 Definition and defaults can be found in [config.rs](./src/config.rs).
+Here, translations can be added tailored to the end user of the photobooth.

 ## Automatically mounting USB devices